-Lightning rod carries the harmful electrically charged cloud away from any facility or structure, safely to the ground.
+Lightning rods carry the harmful electrically charged cloud away from any facility or structure, safely to the ground.
 It has the ability to handle enormous electrical current associated with a lightning strike.

-This tried and tested method has been protecting buildings and its occupants since centuries.
-However, it was never built to protect modern structure but rather barns and wooden structures.
-Presently, this age old method lets thousands of amps to flow next to sensitive equipment.
+This tried and tested method has been protecting buildings and its occupants for centuries.
+However, it was never built to protect modern structures but rather barns and wooden structures.
+Presently, this age old method lets thousands of amps flow next to sensitive equipment.

 Given this destructive nature of lightning strike, LEC has patented a revolutionary technology that can prevent the electrical charge from forming in the first place.

 Lightning rods are now built with DAS (Dissipated Array System) technology.
 This technology has:

 It works on the principles of charge transfer and has proven to neutralize the electrically charged cloud thus preventing the strike from occurring.